GREENevada welcomes new members. If your organization is interested in joining GREENevada, please consider attending one of our upcoming meetings.

 Through education and leadership development, ACE is building a generation of diverse, confident and capable youth driving lasting climate solutions now and throughout their lives.

-Since 2008, ACE has educated 1.8 million high school students nationwide and inspired over 400,000 youth to advance clean energy and amplify their voices in schools, households and college campuses.
-ACE does this through two programs: education and leadership development.
-The ACE Assembly is a dynamic, multimedia presentation for high schools on climate science and solutions — it’s climate science that sticks.
-Following the Assembly, ACE supports students to take action on climate through in-school Action Teams (green clubs) on projects such as Idle Free Schools — reducing car and bus idling on school campuses.
+Since 2008, ACE has educated 2.5 million high school students nationwide and inspired over 400,000 youth to advance clean energy and amplify their voices in schools, households and college campuses.
+ACE does this through two programs: education and civic engagement.
+Explore ACE’s education program online at Our Climate Our Future, a collection of short videos and accompanying lesson plans on climate science, impacts and solutions.
+Youth can sign up to join the ACE Action Network by texting ACT to 64336.

 Our mission is to work within existing governmental frameworks to promote cooperative action for the watershed that crosses agency and political boundaries.